The Old Beams

 |Outdoors||Private garden, BBQ, Climbing frame, Swing set|

 |Access||Secure parking, Suitable for people with restricted mobility, Not suitable for wheelchair users|

 |Further details indoors|

 * Original oak beamed ceilings

 * Main lounge with large TV and an adjacent study area and snug, with further seating.

 * Full Sky HD tv in main lounge, and full sky in the kitchen/breakfast room.

 * Well stocked kitchen-diner with tv connected to Freesat

-* Master bedroom with super kingsize bed, open fireplace and en-suite with steam-box shower
+* King-size bedroom, open fireplace and en-suite with steam-box shower

-* Fourth and fifth bedrooms (1 x double and 1 x twin) share a bathroom with over-bath shower
+* 1 x double and 1 x twin bedroom, sharing a bathroom

 * All bedrooms with tvs